SleepyLili/tlapbot/README.md

 - `!points` shows a chatter how many points they have.
 - `!name_update` is a special debug command, to be used with the user's name displays wrong in the redeem dashboard.
 Normally, it shouldn't have to be used at all, as display names get updated automatically when the bot is running.

+(If you change the default prefix of `!` to something else, these commands will use the new prefix instead.)

 Tlapbot also automatically adds a command for each redeem in the redeems file.
 ### Tlapbot redeems types
 Tlapbot currently supports three different redeem types.
 Each type of a redeem